-By default, X-Axis title is set to Off but you can enable it by toggling Title to On.
+By default, the X-Axis title set to Off, but you can enable it by toggling Title to On.
 Let me change the Title Color to Brick Red, Font style to Georgia, and Font Size to 25.

-By toggling the Gridlines option from On to Off, you can disable the Grid lines.
+By toggling the Bar chart Gridlines option from On to Off, you can disable the Grid lines.

 - Line Style: Choose the line style such as Solid, dotted, and dashed.

 From the below screenshot, you can see the changes that we made to X-Axis.